gershonc/llm-cost-killer/README.md

 # LLM Cost Killer

 Cut your LLM costs by 70–90% with smart routing and cost tracking.
 LLM Cost Killer is a lightweight Python package that routes requests between a cheap model and a stronger model, applies fallback logic, and tracks estimated token cost per request.

 ## Features

 - Smart rule-based routing (`cheap` for simple prompts, `strong` for complex prompts)
-- TurboQuant-style prompt compression before cheap-model calls
+- Adaptive prompt compression for low-complexity routes
 - Automatic fallback to strong model when cheap output is weak or errors
 - Per-request cost estimation from model pricing
 - JSONL request logging for easy analysis